nimiq/nimiq-website/README.md

 ]
 ```

-Link validation runs automatically on static builds (GitHub Pages, internal static, production) and provides helpful error messages when links need to be added to the whitelist.
+Link validation runs automatically on static builds (internal static, production) and provides helpful error messages when links need to be added to the whitelist.

 ## Testing